 The psychosocial history (See Appendix I) can be framed as "getting to know the family story."
+The interview is framed in an informal manner, conversational in tone, and free of judgment.
 It is helpful to invite the mother to talk openly about her past and present by first highlighting the usefulness of the psychosocial interview to the forthcoming work.
 "I would like to ask you to walk through the past a bit, as if you were telling your life story.
 It is important because this is the story that has shaped your experiences, and it will help me understand who you are so that we can work together better."
 An important part of learning the mother's story is understanding her cultural identity and how it has impacted her past and present experience.
 It may be helpful for the clinician to disclose her level of familiarity with certain cultural beliefs and customs as a means gaining the mother's trust.
 The same is true about disclosing one's experience working with mothers.

 It is helpful to think of the administration process in three phases: the alliance building phase, diagnostic phase, and the closing phase.
 As we described above, during the alliance building phase, the clinician and mother are essentially getting to know one another better.
 It is a time for developing a trusting relationship and a sense of confidence in the clinician's ability and her level of willingness for self-disclosure.

 During the diagnostic phase, determining whether there are potential signs of previous psychiatric problems such as depression, anxiety or personality disorders can guide decisions about further exploration of current symptomatology prior to or co-existing with the pregnancy, family history of mental illness, or substance abuse.
 Tying in deeper exploration of social and educational history adds to the diagnostic picture.
 The mother's ability to recall a narrative of her life, past trauma, her style of discussing emotionally laden material and an assessment of her ego strengths, insight, judgment, impulse control, etc., are all valuable impressions that form a base for her as she evolves into her mothering role.

 During the closing phase of the psychosocial interview, the mother is allowed time to reflect on the experience of the assessment itself.
 The closing phase dovetails into further discussion about upcoming visits such as initial treatment planning, i.e., mental health intervention, contacting social services, and consulting with the nurse or the midwives as needed.
 The issue of confidentiality is reinforced for the mother to continue trust building.
-Psychosocial assessment consists of the following domains.
+The psychosocial assessment consists of the following domains, roughly divided between history taking and assessment.

-History taking and alliance building phase
+History taking and alliance building phase:

 - Comprehensive developmental history

 - Educational/vocational history

 - Family history

-- Psychiatric history - Creating a genogram
+- Psychiatric history

+- Creating a genogram